nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 ### Unique

 This struct enables you to encapsulate unique ownership of a particular resource.
-Once used, the resource is deleted at the end of the current scope unless it’s transferred.
+Once used, the resource is deleted at the end of the current scope unless it's transferred.
 A transfer can be explicit, by calling the release method, or implicit, when returning the struct from a function.
 The following code shows an example of how to use it.

 <script src="https://gist.github.com/nomad-software/77600d79289120bbb5036c44a2cbcebd.js"></script>